|Resolution (H x V Pixels)||1920 x 1080|

 |Software||Basler pylon Camera Software Suite (version 4.0 or higher) |

-Available for Windows, Linux x86, Linux ARM, and macOS
+Available for Windows, Linux x86, Linux ARM, macOS, and Android

 The spectral response curve excludes lens characteristics, light source characteristics, and IR cut filter characteristics.

 IR Cut Filter#

 The camera is equipped with an IR cut filter.
 The filter is mounted in a filter holder inside the lens mount.

 The IR cut filter is manufactured by Fujita Electric Works Ltd. and has the following spectral characteristics:

 |700–1000||Tavg ≤ 1 %|

 Camera Dimensions and Mounting Points#

 → Download the CAD/technical drawing for your Basler Camera.